 The Chancery, located at the Pastoral Centre, serves as the administrative office of the Bishop and the Diocese.
 Our dedicated staff members support and serve Catholic parishes, schools, and communities by providing essential services, resources, and ministries.

-Cynthia Bouchard joined the Pastoral Centre team in 2003 and has served as Chancellor of the Roman Catholic Diocese of Victoria since 2012.
+Gwen Jahelka joined the Pastoral Centre team in 2018 and has was appointed Chancellor of the Roman Catholic Diocese of Victoria in 2023.

 The Chancellor acts in the name of the Bishop and serves as the official ecclesial notary, and head archivist of the Diocese.
 The Chancellor serves under the authority of the Bishop and coordinates the exercise of administrative responsibilities entrusted to other members of the Chancery serving at the Pastoral Centre.